Employers issue Form 16, TDS certificate to employees every year. Due date to issue Form 16 is 15th June.

 Form 16 – Part B

 Part-B is an annexure containing details of Income Chargeable under the head of ‘Salary’.
 Salary breakdown includes allowances, perquisites, bonus, income tax deductions, Taxable Income, Taxes, and TDS.
-From FY 2018-19 Part-B should be issued in a standardized format.
+Further, from FY 2018-19 onwards, the employers must issue Form 16 Part-B in a standard format.
+Below is the standard format of Form 16 as per the Income Tax Department.

 Sample Form 16 – Part B